Judecoin/pos-evolution/service-node-restart.md

 5. Do not delete the `.bitjudecoin` directory, do not delete the `key_ed25519` file, and do not disclose your server access key, wallet private key, seed phrase, `.pem` file, or other server access credentials.

-6. If the official team releases a new CLI version, please check the official upgrade instructions first before updating the version and restarting the node.
+6. If the community releases a new CLI version, please check the community upgrade instructions first before updating the version and restarting the node.

 ## 【Security Reminders】